jxmorris12/language_tool_python/README.md

 This is a Python wrapper for [LanguageTool](languagetool.org).
 LanguageTool is open-source grammar tool, also known as the spellchecker for OpenOffice.
 This library allows you to make to detect grammar errors and spelling mistakes through a Python script or through a command-line interface.

+## Local and Remote Servers

+By default, `language_tool_python` will download a LanguageTool server `.jar` and run that in the background to detect grammar errors locally.
+However, LanguageTool also offers a [Public HTTP Proofreading API](http://wiki.languagetool.org/public-http-api) that is supported as well.
+Follow the link for rate limiting details.
+(Running locally won't have the same restrictions.)

+### Using `language_tool_python` locally

+Local server is the default setting.
+To use this, just initialize a LanguageTool object:

+    > import language_tool_python
+    > tool = language_tool_python.LanguageTool('en-US')  # use a local server (automatically set up), language English

+### Using `language_tool_python` with the public LanguageTool remote server

+There is also a built-in class for querying LanguageTool's public servers.
+Initialize it like this:

+    > import language_tool_python
+    > tool = language_tool_python.LanguageToolPublicAPI('es') # use the public API, language Spanish

+### Using `language_tool_python` with the another remote server

+Finally, you're able to pass in your own remote server as an argument to the `LanguageTool` class:

+    > import language_tool_python
+    > tool = language_tool_python.LanguageTool('ca-ES', remote_server='https://language-tool-api.mywebsite.net')  # use a remote server API, language Catalan

 ## Example usage

 From the interpreter: